opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     Estimate the initial camera pose as if the intrinsic parameters have been already known.
 This is done using :ocv:func:`solvePnP` .
 #.
     Run the global Levenberg-Marquardt optimization algorithm to minimize the reprojection error, that is, the total sum of squared distances between the observed feature points ``imagePoints``     and the projected (using the current estimates for camera parameters and the poses) object points ``objectPoints``.
-See :ref:`projectPoints` for details.
+See :ocv:func:`projectPoints` for details.

 The function returns the final re-projection error.